 Rallye Balm– a gluten-free lip balm that helps treat and prevent dry, cracked lips.
 Completely odorless and tasteless.

 Red Apple Red Lipstick– a classic signature bright red lipstick with a soft pink undertone.
 Wear it bold for an attention-grabbing red lip, or apply it softer for a subtle pinky-red stain.
+If you haven’t found YOUR perfect red lipstick, go here to find the best red lipstick for your skintone.

 We will start with the eyes first and then move on to the face makeup, but whichever order you like to do it is just fine.
 You can start with the face makeup first if you prefer and then the eyes.